 - On a property registered in the name of and used primarily as a place of public worship by a religious community, including an official residence registered in the name of the church which is occupied by an office-bearer of that church who officiates at services at that place of worship in terms of section 17(1)(i) of the Act.
-The exemption is applicable also on a property registered in the name of and used primarily as a place of public worship by a religious community that does not erect buildings. - State properties that provide local a service are exempted from rating, for example, public schools and clinics, police stations, etc. (no exemption on this one but they may get a rebate of 30%) - Municipal properties that are not leased or rented out by the municipality. - Any schools, whether private or state subsidized, operated without the aim of making a profit and which are exempted from payment of income tax in terms of the provisions of the Income tax Act, Act no. 58 of 1962.
+The exemption is applicable also on a property registered in the name of and used primarily as a place of public worship by a religious community that does not erect buildings. - Any schools, whether private or state subsidized, operated without the aim of making a profit and which are exempted from payment of income tax in terms of the provisions of the Income tax Act, Act no. 58 of 1962.